pwintz/sharc/README.md

   <!-- Use `git submodule init` and `git submodule update` to setup the libmpc submodule. -->
 <!-- 5.
 Open the repository folder in VS Code and  -->

-## Example: Adaptive Cruise Control
+## Running an Example: Adaptive Cruise Control
 As an introductory example, the `acc_example` folder contains a simulation of a vehicle controlled by an adaptive cruise control (ACC) system.

 <!-- There are two options for how to run the example: